anish0825/Credit_Risk/README.md

-Credit Scorecard model predicting the good or bad customers(default and non-default).
 A classification model (using techniques like Logistic Regression, Decision Tree, Random Forest, Boosting, KNN) to classify good and bad customers (default and non default customers).